 - Earlier in the decade, there was briefly a plan to do this with Daredevil and Iron Man slated to become parts of a single "double feature" title due to their solo comics' failing sales.
 Instead, both went bimonthly for awhile instead, and both recovered thanks to well-received runs.

-- Following the so-called "DC Implosion" in the late 1970s in which many lower-selling titles were cancelled, completed but unpublished stories of several solo characters including Black Lightning saw print as backups in other characters' comics.
+- After the "DC Implosion", completed but unpublished stories of several solo characters including Black Lightning saw print as backups in other characters' comics.